-Notice: Promoting a secondary Auth Token to the primary role instantly and automatically removes your old existing Auth Token from your account.
+Notice: Promoting a secondary Auth Token to the primary Auth Token instantly and automatically removes your old existing primary Auth Token from your account.
 Immediately after promoting the new token, all requests to Twilio using your old Auth Token will result in an error.
-Any existing Twilio apps using your old token will need to be updated with the new Auth Token before they can work successfully again.
+Any existing Twilio apps using your old token will need to be updated with the new token before they will successfully work again.
 To make this change without incurring downtime, we recommend users update their apps with the secondary token prior to promoting it to primary.

 - Access the Account -> API keys and tokens page in Console.

-- Select the Region you'd like to change the Auth Token for:
+- From the top right, select the Region you'd like to change the Auth Token for:

-- In the pop-up dialog, click Request Token.
+- In the pop-up dialog box, click Request Token.

-- Once your existing Twilio apps are updated, Click Promote to Primary to make your newly created Auth Token the main token for your account.
-A dialog will pop-up asking you to acknowledge the consequences - the old primary token will stop working and confirm.
+- Click Promote to Primary to make your newly created Auth Token the main token for your account.
+A dialog box will pop-up asking you to acknowledge the consequences.
+Once confirmed, the old primary token will stop working.